Elearnmarkets - Financial Market Learning

 3. Traders should only enter the long position when the price breaks out from the resistance level or the neckline.

-From the below example of the daily chart of Tata Motors Ltd. we can see how bullish reversal takes place after the formation of the double bottom at the end of the downtrend:
+From the below example of the daily chart of Tata Motors Ltd. we can see how a bullish reversal takes place after the formation of the double bottom at the end of the downtrend:

-Stop Loss:
+Stop Loss

-In the case of the Double Bottom chart pattern, the stop loss should be placed at the second bottom of the pattern.
+In the case of the double-bottom chart pattern, the stop loss should be placed at the second bottom of the pattern.

-Price Target:
+Price Target

 The price target should be equal to the distance between the neckline and the bottoms.